Open Source 2022-01-07 · 2 days ·Service Disruption, Data Destruction

 External References

-Source record: oss/colors.js/meta.yaml
+Source record: oss/attacks/colors.js/meta.yaml